Free Log Home Information

 Hoists (520Kb) Chapter 3 from the field manual on how to rig for lifting and pulling.
 Includes block & tackles, mechanical advantages, and more.

-The Wood Handbook The Wood Handbook is an encyclopedia on wood as an engineering material.
+The Wood Handbook is an encyclopedia on wood as an engineering material.
 It has chapters on engineering specs, drying and shrinkage, decay, gluing, preservation, fire resistance, glu-lams, fasteners, finishing, wooden bridges, and plenty more.
 Totals more than 400 pages.
 Written by the USDA, Forest Products Laboratory website in Madison, Wisconsin.
 Each chapter can be downloaded for free as a PDF.
 The whole book (hardcover) can be purchased from the US Government Printing Office.
 This has a lot of great information, and much of it de-bunks the half-truths and misunderstandings that are widespread.
+There is also a new (2021) edition of the Wood Handbook available for free download.

 Index to all chapters that can be downloaded .
 Not a download, this is a web-link to the Forest Products Laboratory (Madison, Wisconsin, USA) site where you can see what's in each chapter, and then choose to download chapters one at a time.
 All chapters in the book are available for free download from this web site.